 Option strategies: depending on the portfolio manager's expectations regarding changes in the volatility and prices of the underlying instruments, the portfolio manager will sell or buy equity, fixed-income, and currency options.
 For example, if a sharp rise in the market is anticipated, the portfolio manager will buy calls; if it appears that the market will rise slowly with high implied volatility, the portfolio manager will sell puts.
-Conversely, if a significant market downturn is anticipated, the portfolio manager will buy puts.
-Lastly, if it appears that the market cannot rise any further, the portfolio manager will sell calls.
+Conversely, if a significant market downturn is anticipated, the portfolio manager will sell puts.
+Conversely, if a significant market downturn is anticipated, the portfolio manager will sell puts.
+Cannot rise any further, the portfolio manager will sell calls.